 One thing we did notice in the concept art is that it looks like Test Track may be leaving its combustable engine roots and moving into the EV era.

 What we can expect to change are the story of the ride, the show scenes, and the attraction queue.
+Based on the latest concept art, this ugly exterior is going away for a much more sleek-looking one.

-The current version of Test Track opened in December 2012 replacing the original version which debuted on March 17, 1999.
+The second version of Test Track opened in December 2012 replacing the original version which debuted on March 17, 1999.
 Version 1.0 was sponsored by GM and it took riders on a simulated excursion through the rigorous testing procedures that GM uses on their cars before putting them into production.

 I’m not going to go into all the reasons here, but that version of the ride was infinitely better than the one we have now which is a stripped-down shell of the original attraction and pretty boring until you get to the final high speed stage.